International Medical Insurance for Australian Expatriates

 Best Expat Insurance Plans for Australians Living Overseas

 Cigna Global Insurance was one of the first companies to offer expatriate or global medical health insurance plans for Australian Expats and they remain a leading international provider.
-Free Cigna Quote / Apply
+This plan offers global coverage, affordable plan options, and a modular design allowing Australian expats to choose the coverage and benefits they need while opting out of coverage they do not need.

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors